lk-geimfari/awesomo/README.md

   <b>A.W.E.S.O.M.
 O</b> is an extensive list of interesting open source projects written in various languages.
 </p>

-If you are interested in [Open Source](https://en.wikipedia.org/wiki/Open-source_software) and are considering to join the community of Open Source developers, then here you might find a project that will suit you.
+If you are interested in [Open Source](https://en.wikipedia.org/wiki/Open-source_software) and are considering to join the community of Open Source developers, then here you might find a project that will suits you.

 ## Languages